Canelé

 A canelé cut open, showing the contrast between exterior and interior.
 A large air pocket can be caused by several variables, such as excess egg white, unrested batter, or incorrect temperature.

-A canelé (/fr/) is a small French pastry flavoured with rum and vanilla, having a soft and tender, custardy centre and a dark, thick, caramelized crust.
+A canelé (/fr/; Canelat) is a small French pâtisserie flavoured with rum and vanilla, having a soft and tender centre and a dark, thick, caramelized crust.
 It takes the form of a small, striated cylinder up to five centimetres in height, with a depression at the top.
 A specialty of the region around Bordeaux in southwestern France, today it is widely available in pâtisseries in France and abroad.